aendeavor/i3buntu/README.md

 ## Installation instructions

 Installation instructions are found [here](./INSTALL.md).
 You will need to get an ISO file first, install the base system, clone this repository, execute the packaging script, reboot, execute the configuration script, reboot, manually tweak the desktop - and you are done.

-The `configuration.sh` script is currently in testing and may behave incorrectly (*14th Oct.
-2019*).